Matt-1123/aws_dva_co2_training/notes/ch1-2_iam.md

   * Step 2.
 Select permissions
     * In this demo, delect AmazonS3FullAccess
   * Step 3.
 Create a role name, e.g. 'EC2S3FullAccess', and description, e.g. 'Allows EC2 instances to call AWS services on your behalf.'
+  * IAM roles allow applications to securely make API requests from EC2 instances, without requiring you to manage the security credentials that the applications use.
 Lab: 'Introduction to AWS Identity and Access Management (IAM)'
 * Explicit 'Deny' overrides any explicit 'Allow'.
 By default, all resources are implicit 'Deny'.
 * __least-privilege security__ - an IAM security best practice in which you only allow users the bare minimum permissions needed to do their job function(s).